jzerbe/jzerbe.github.com/_posts/2013-07-06-update-snapdragon-8655-mdp-to-android-2.3.3.md

 ###environment setup###
 0. Dependencies: [JDK](https://github.com/jzerbe/java-tool-chain-quick)
 1. Download and install the [Android SDK](http://developer.android.com/sdk/index.html).
 You really only need the _SDK Tools Only_ for this procedure.
-Be sure run the SDK manager and install the platform tools.
+Be sure to run the SDK manager and install the platform tools.
 You can run this just fine on a headless system, as long as you have _X11 Forwarding_ set up.
 2. Add `NIX_SDK_INSTALL/platform-tools` or `WIN_SDK_INSTALL\platform-tools`